Best student tech

 The first thing you need to think about is the size of your room.
 It’s no good getting a huge TV and then when it’s in your room you’re so close to it you’re going to get retina damage!
 Student rooms tend to be small, and you’ll be limited to space.

 There are some great, cheap TVs around.
 Celcus do a cool 43” Full HD Smart TV at a great price.
 And Cello do a fabulous 40” Full HD LED TV at a price which hopefully won’t break the bank.
 Check out our full range.
+Also check out our monitors if you’re a gamer!

 TOP TIP: Always go for a Full HD TV, NOT an ‘HD ready’ TV.
 ‘HD ready’ TVs are NOT HD, so don’t expect a razor-sharp picture.